Local Secrets: 19 Unique Things to Do in Cabo San Lucas

 If you love hiking and getting off the beaten path, this adventure is one of the most unique, scenic and fun things to do in Los Cabos!

-Pssst!
-You can head straight to the waterfall pool (just a 15-minute hike), or do a longer trek to more secluded swimming spots further up the canyon riverbed, before finishing up at the Sol de Mayo Waterfall.
+Or you can do a longer trek to more secluded swimming spots farther up the canyon riverbed – then finish up at the Sol de Mayo Waterfall.

 Another way we’ve traded Cabo’s beach buzz for something more unique is to head to the Santa Rita Hot Springs.